numbas/editor/docs/marking-algorithm.rst

     Reject the student's answer as invalid, set the credit to 0 and give the feedback message ``message``.
     The message should explain why the student's answer was rejected.

+    The marking ends here.

     Since the student might not see the feedback message until the exam is over, you should also use :jme:func:`warn` to add a warning message next to the input field describing why the student's answer was rejected.

+.. function:: warn(message)

+    Show a warning next to the answer input.
+    This does not affect credit or stop the running of the marking algorithm.

 .. function:: feedback(message)